 A camera on NASA’s Mars Reconnaissance Orbiter captured an image of the 2,000-pound rover with its parachute still attached as it made its way down toward Gale Crater.
 At that point, the rover was about two miles from the planet’s surface.

-Curiosity, which will be controlled from the Jet Propulsion Laboratory, has a full suite of sophisticated tools for exploring Mars.
+The vehicle, which will be controlled from NASA’s Jet Propulsion Laboratory, has a full suite of sophisticated tools for exploring Mars.
 They include 17 cameras, a laser that can survey the composition of rocks from a distance and instruments that can analyze samples from soil or rocks.

 The aim of its work is “to assess whether Mars ever had an environment able to support small life forms,” NASA said.

-Curiosity's first stop was Gale Crater, which may have once contained a lake.
+If all goes according to plan, Curiosity’s first stop will be Gale Crater, which may have once contained a lake.
 After at least a year, the rover will arrive at Mount Sharp, in the center of the crater.
 The rover will drive up the mountain examining layers of sediment.
-This process is like looking at a historical record because each layer represents an era of the planet's history, scientists said.
+This process is like looking at a historical record because each layer represents an era of the planet’s history, scientists say.

-The phenomenon of sedimentary layers is remarkably similar to what is seen on Earth, in California's Death Valley or in Glacier National Park in Montana, said John Grotzinger, chief scientist of the Mars Science Laboratory mission.
+The phenomenon of sedimentary layers is remarkably similar to what is seen on Earth, in California’s Death Valley or in Montana’s Glacier National Park, says John Grotzinger, chief scientist of the Mars Science Laboratory mission.

 In these layers, scientists are looking for organic molecules, which are necessary to create life.
-But even if Curiosity finds them, that's not proof that life existed -- after all, these molecules are found in bus exhaust and meteorites, too, said Steve Squyres, part of the Mars Science Laboratory science team.
+But even if Curiosity finds them, that’s not proof that life existed – after all, these molecules are found in bus exhaust and meteorites, too, says Steve Squyres, part of the Mars Science Laboratory science team.

-If there aren't any organics, that may suggest there's something on the planet destroying these molecules, said Georgia Tech's Wray.
-But if Curiosity detects them, Wray said, that might help scientists move from asking, "Was Mars ever habitable?" to "Did Mars actually host life?"
+If there aren’t any organics, that may suggest there’s something on the planet destroying these molecules, says James Wray, assistant professor of Earth and atmospheric sciences at the Georgia Institute of Technology and collaborator on the Curiosity science team.
+But if Curiosity detects them, Wray said, that might help scientists move from asking, “Was Mars ever habitable?” to “Did Mars actually host life?”

 Curiosity’s mission is also significant in an era when NASA’s budgets are shrinking and China is becoming more ambitious in its space exploration program.